built-on-openfin/web-starter/README.md

 - Cloning this repo using: **git clone https://github.com/built-on-openfin/web-starter.git --depth=1** -As you only need the main branch to get started (it will always reflect the latest stable release).
 - Opening the root web-starter folder in Visual Studio Code (instead of opening a how-to subfolder directly in Visual Studio Code) - this will give you access to all the samples.
 - Running **npm install** from the root folder
-- Running **npm run build** from the root folder - this will ensure every sample has all of it's dependencies and builds correctly (you can then open a terminal window or two at e.g. how-to/web-interop to build that specific sample or run sample specific commands)
+- Running **npm run build** from the root folder - this will ensure every sample has all of it's dependencies and builds correctly (you can then open a terminal window or two at e.g. how-to/web-interop-basic to build that specific sample or run sample specific commands)

 ## What you can do with this repository

-This repository contains examples showing how to use or web npm packages and their related APIs.
+This repository contains examples showing you how to use our web npm packages and their related APIs.

 ### Web Interop